-Michael C. Westfall Acting State Inspector General Post Office Box 1151 Richmond, Virginia 23218 Telephone (804) 625-3255 Fax (804) 786-2341 www.osig.virginia.gov
+Michael C. Westfall State Inspector General Post Office Box 1151 Richmond, Virginia 23218 Telephone (804) 625-3255 Fax (804) 786-2341 www.osig.virginia.gov

-June 27, 2017
+June 29, 2018

-The Honorable Terence R. McAuliffe Governor of Virginia P.O.
+The Honorable Ralph Northam Governor of Virginia P.O.
 Box 1475 Richmond, Virginia 23218

-Dear Governor McAuliffe:
+Dear Governor Northam:

-The attached 2018 Annual Work Plan has been prepared by the Virginia Office of the State Inspector General to identify the agency's planned activities for the fiscal year ending June 30, 2018.
+The Virginia Office of the State Inspector General has prepared the attached 2019 Annual Work Plan to identify the agency's planned activities for the fiscal year ending June 30, 2019.
 The methodologies used to create this work plan varied among divisions to allow for unique and specialized approaches within each program area.

-This work plan will serve as a strategic road map for activities initiated during this fiscal year, and includes a selection of performance audits and inspections to maximize benefits to the citizens of the Commonwealth and those charged with its governance.
+This work plan will serve as a strategic road map for activities initiated during the fiscal year, and includes a selection of performance audits and inspections to maximize benefits to the citizens of the Commonwealth and those charged with its governance.
 The plan also provides for management requests and investigations of fraud, waste and abuse in executive branch state agencies.
-Depending on workload and other factors, some of these projects may not be initiated during the year and other projects may be conducted that are not outlined in this plan.
+Depending on potential emerging issues, workload and other factors, some projects may be conducted that are not outlined in this plan, and others mentioned may not be initiated during the year.